922 KAR 1:430. Child protective services in-home case planning and service delivery.

 (b) The case planning or permanency goals have been achieved.

 (a) Notified in writing of the decision to close the protective services case; and

-(b) Given a DCBS-154, Protection and Permanency Service Appeal Request, in person or by certified mail, advising of the right to a fair hearing in compliance with 922 KAR 1:320, Section 2.
+(b) Advised of the right to a fair hearing in accordance with 922 KAR 1:320.

-(5) If it is determined that a protective services case is appropriate for closure, the cabinet shall work with the family to develop an aftercare plan by:
+(5) If it is determined that a protective services case is appropriate for closure, the cabinet shall work with the family to develop an aftercare plan in accordance with 922 KAR 1:330 by: